 Rebecca never felt safe as a child.
 In 1969, her father, Robert Nichols, moved with his family to Sellerstown, North Carolina, to serve as a pastor.
 There he found a small community eager to welcome him…with one exception.
 Glaring at him from pew number seven was a man obsessed with controlling the church and determined to get rid of anyone who stood in his way.

 The first time the Nichols family received a harassing phone call, they dismissed it.
 The same went for the anonymous letter that threatened they’d leave “crawling or walking…dead or alive.”
 But what they couldn’t ignore was the strategy of terror their tormentor unleashed, more devastating and violent than they could have ever imagined.
 Refusing to be driven away, Rebecca’s father stood his ground until one night when an armed man walked into the family’s kitchen…and Rebecca’s life was shattered.

 If anyone had reason to harbor hatred and seek personal revenge, it would be Rebecca.
 Yet The Devil in Pew Number Seven tells a different story.
 It is the true saga of relentless persecution, one family’s faith and courage in the face of it, and a daughter whose parents taught her the power of forgiveness.

 What is even more incredible than the bizarre sequence of attacks that her family suffered is the compassion, love and forgiveness with which they responded to it.
-Rebecca’s parents forgave their tormentors right to the end, praying for them to know the love of Jesus, and Rebecca followed the trail they blazed by proving the power of a forgiving heart.
+Rebecca’s parents forgave their tormentors right to the end, even praying for them, and Rebecca followed the trail they blazed by proving the power of a forgiving heart.

 This story is very well written and told with just the right amount of detail.
 There are black and white photos at the beginning of each chapter which bring the characters and setting of the story to life.
 This is a book you won’t want to miss reading, and one that I can’t recommend highly enough.